PIPELINE Suite, Snapshot Guide

 What This Workflow Does

-Workflow 3.1 — Pre-Call Prep runs automatically from the moment a prospect books their onboarding call through to the moment the call begins.
+Workflow 3.1, Onboarding Meeting Confirmation + Reminders runs automatically from the moment a prospect books their onboarding call through to the moment the call begins.
 Its job is simple: make sure they show up, and make sure they arrive warm.

 The gap between booking and the call is where most no-shows happen.
 Uncertainty, second-guessing, and forgetting are all preventable.
 This workflow removes all three by keeping the prospect informed, engaged, and reminded at exactly the right intervals.